RDKonqueror/Tattoo/README.md

 # Tattoo
-Select a tattoo design from catalogue.
+Select a tattoo design from catalog.
 This webpage is created with HTML, CSS and Javascript.
 The speciality of this design is it's background slideshow.